We examine XJ40’s turbulent conception and ask, was this the last Jaguar?

 Notorious for a perfectionism which both infuriated and perplexed in equal measure, his fierce drive would almost single-handedly maintain progress as the sky fell in during 1975.
 Knight assumed a small measure of control and proceeded to batten down hatches against the ‘Leylandisation’ that was taking place across the organisation.
 He quickly grasped the key to survival lay in the retention of Jaguar’s Engineering autonomy.
 Thus began a subtle campaign of non-co-operation and stubborn defiance which would confuse and repel successive BL operating committees.

-For the next five years, all resistance was co-ordinated from Bob Knight’s technical bunker.
+For the next five years, all resistance was co-ordinated from Knight’s technical bunker.
 Having completed their day’s work both he and deputy, Jim Randle would spend hours working out what Randle later described as ‘the politics of keeping us free‘, telling this author: “People very rarely give Bob the credit he deserves.
-He did all sorts to upset things, but he kept us alive!”
+He did all sorts to upset things, but he kept us alive, he kept us free!”

 Adversaries had little hope against Knight’s keenly analytical brain, but if all else failed, he employed a swiftly gained political nous and filibustered.
 A chain-smoker, Knight would smile amiably through clouds of cigarette smoke, lecturing his interrogators on recondite technical matters as they slowly lost the will to live.
 Thanks to these efforts, as well as some cunning deception in the loan of an XJ12 to Lord Ryder, the integration of Jaguar engineering was the only Ryder recommendation never implemented.